DanDeller/tinyWeather/README.md

 # tinyWeather
 A quick little weather app.

-<h2>What you'll need:</h2>
+<h2>What you'll need to run the full app:</h2>
 <ul>
   <li>Docker - https://docs.docker.com/docker-for-mac/install/ (Mac user)</li>
   <li>RethinkDB - https://rethinkdb.com/docs/install/</li>
 </ul>

-> NOTE: If you just want a quick demo of the app but don't already have Docker or RethinkDB installed, no problem.
-Clone the repo.
-Once cloned, go ahead and cd into the project.
-From here run git reset --hard b33ebcdc567488a197ea5575fa7c05b87b1c1337.
-This will give you a copy of the app using commonJS with require(s).
-After this run yarn/npm i and then simply start that app with npm start.
+> NOTE: No Docker?
+No problem.
+You can still run the app outside of Docker.
+Just clone the repo as normal, run yarn/npm i and start with npm start.
+Of course running the app this way will not have database access and relies on only redux.

 <h2>How to use:</h2>
 <ul>